zanix/wowroster-pvplog/trunk/PvPLog/README.txt

     You may reset your PvPLog settings using:
         /pvplog reset confirm
     Be careful as this will erase all your records!

+    Debugging commands:
+    	/pvplog debug [on|off]
+    	    Turns debugging messages on or off.
+When debugging messages are on, they are sent to chat and to a per character array along with combat log messages.

+    	/pvplog debug save
+	    Copies the array of debug/combat messages into another array.

+    	/pvplog vars
+    	    Send some internal variables to chat.

+	/pvplog ignore [on|off]
+	    Turns the recording of targets to ignore on or off.
+Ignored targets provide a performance optimization and should be left on (off provides some debugging with mobs).

+    	/pvplog comm [on|off]
+	    Turns channel communication debugging messages on or off.

+    	/pvplog notify <channelname>
+	    Sends a test message to indicated channel for debugging.

     Updates for PvPLog are available from these AddOn sites:
     * http://www.wowroster.net